 - Sugar: This recipe uses just a touch granulated sugar in the yeasted dough and more sugar in the streusel.

-- Milk: The pfirsichkuchen uses milk as the liquid in the yeasted dough; however, it will also work with non-dairy milks such as almond or light coconut milk.
+- Milk: The peach kuchen uses milk as the liquid in the yeasted dough; however, it will also work with non-dairy milks such as almond or light coconut milk.

-- Butter: The butter adds moisture to the peach cake as well as creates that melt in your mouth texture from the streusel.
+- Butter: The butter adds moisture to the yeasted cake as well as creates that melt in your mouth texture from the streusel.

-- Egg: I use a standard large eggs from the store.
+- Egg: This recipes uses a standard large eggs from the store.

 - Vanilla Extract: I like to use vanilla extract to add a little extra flavor to the dough and to the streusel.

 - Salt: Salt is in almost every sweet dish because it balances and enhances the sweetness of the sugar.

 - Peaches: Try to find ripe juicy peaches – these will make the most delicious cake!